 Depending on your circumstances a remortgage or a loan may be appropriate and we will compare both options and advise you which is most suitable.
 We will also help you decide which loans should be settled and perhaps some should be left in place as it could be a cheaper option for you.

 Our advisers are particularly experienced in helping borrowers who wish to reduce their outgoings via debt consolidation so a detailed conversation is very important to get you the best outcome.

 How much can you borrow with a mortgage

 This is a complex area.
 Each lender carries out its own affordability check and in the case of most high street lenders you cannot borrow much more than 4 X your gross income. (so someone earning £25,000 could borrow £100,000).
 This is called your “loan to income ratio” or LTI.
-The good news is there are some lenders allowing up to 6 x your gross income (6 x LTI) so in the same example above you could borrow £150,000.
+The good news is there are some lenders allowing up to 6 x your gross income (6 x LTI).
+Therefore in the same example above you could borrow £150,000.

 It’s frustrating for some borrowers as they may feel they can afford the mortgage payments but lenders are required factor in possible rate increases which makes the mortgage unaffordable and consequently not available.
 Its worth remembering that, if you are remortgaging to raise extra cash, some second charge lenders don’t cap your LTI. so long as the loan is sensibly affordable now and in the foreseeable future they may be able to lend.